-ARAS is an open source radio automation system.
+ARAS is a free broadcast automation system.
 Project goals are:

 - To be reliable

 - To be highly configurable

 - To be multi-platform

 Current release is ARAS-3.0.
 It contains three applications:

 |ARAS Daemon-3.0.
 It is a scheduler with an integrated media player, without graphical interface, and without GTK+ requirements.|

 |ARAS Player-3.0.
 It is a scheduler with an integrated media player and with graphical interface.|

 |ARAS Recorder-3.0.
 It is an audio recorder that can be useful to record the defined blocks.|

 You can learn more about ARAS if you read its documentation.
 Henrik Enblom has written an interesting article about ARAS and playlists generation.
 The archived documentation is also available from the former ARAS Wiki.